Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/CinemachineConfiner2D.md

 4. Add one or more child GameObjects.
 These child GameObjects are going to hold the Collider2Ds for the Composite Collider 2D.
 5. Add [Collider2Ds](https://docs.unity3d.com/Manual/Collider2D.html) to these GameObjects.
 Set the `Composite Operation` on the Collider2D components to **`Merge`**.

-When assigning a GameObject that contains a Collider2D to Bounding Shape 2D, Unity is going to select the top-most Collider2D.
+When assigning a GameObject that contains a Collider2D to Bounding Shape 2D, Unity is going to select the topmost Collider2D.

 # Properties: